EddyVerbruggen/nativescript-plugin-firebase/README.md

 This will launch an install script which will guide you through installing additional components.
 Check the doc links above to see what's what.
 You can always change your choices later.

+> Using [NativeScript SideKick](https://www.nativescript.org/nativescript-sidekick)?
+Then the aforementioned install script will not (be able to) run.
+In that case, running the app for Android will result in [this issue](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/issues/829#issuecomment-409870671).
+To fix that, see [this comment](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/issues/829#issuecomment-409855611).

 ### Config
 If you choose to save your config during the installation, the supported options may be saved in the `firebase.nativescript.json` at the root of your app.
 This is to ensure your app may roundtrip source control and installation on CI won't prompt for user input during installation.